Capital punishment by the United States federal government: Presidential assassins

-Four Presidents of the United States have been slain by assassins while in office.
+Four presidents of the United States have been slain by assassins while in office.
 The assassins of Abraham Lincoln were tried by a military commission based on the military nature of the conspiracy.
 Charles Guiteau's trial was held in a civilian court of the District of Columbia where the assassination of James Garfield happened.

 The assassin of William McKinley, Leon Czolgosz, was tried and executed for murder by New York state authorities.
 The accused assassin of John F. Kennedy, Lee Harvey Oswald, would presumably have been tried for murder by Texas state authorities had he not been killed two days later by Jack Ruby in the basement of the Dallas Municipal Building (then Dallas Police Department headquarters) while being transferred to the county jail.
 (Ruby himself was initially tried and convicted of murder in a Texas state court, but that was overturned by the Texas Court of Criminal Appeals and he died before he could be retried.)
-Only after Kennedy's death was it made a federal crime to murder the President of the United States.
+Only after Kennedy's death was it made a federal crime to murder the president of the United States.

 Military executions

 Capital punishment in the United States military has a long history and has been a sentencing option for varied crimes since the founding of the United States.
-Between 1942 and 1961, a total of 160 soldiers convicted of criminal offences are known to have been executed by the US military, most of these during World War II.
+Between 1942 and 1961, a total of 160 soldiers convicted of criminal offences are known to have been executed by the US military, most of them during World War II.
 This figure does not include individuals executed by the US military for varied contraventions of the laws of war during wartime.
 Of the 160 known executions of American soldiers between 1942 and 1961, 141 were carried out between 1942 and January 1946.
-Between 1954 and 1961, ten individuals were executed under terms of the Uniform Code of Military Justice the last being U.S. Army Private John A. Bennett, executed on April 13, 1961, for child rape and attempted murder.
-As of 2025, no military executions have been carried out since 1961.
+Between 1954 and 1961, ten individuals were executed under terms of the Uniform Code of Military Justice, the last being U.S. Army Private John A. Bennett, executed on April 13, 1961, for child rape and attempted murder.
+As of 2026, no military executions have been carried out since 1961.
 The last soldier executed for the purely military offence of desertion was Private Eddie Slovik, who was executed on January 31, 1945.

 For offenses related to their service, members of the military are usually tried in courts-martial that apply the Uniform Code of Military Justice (UCMJ) and may order the death penalty as a possible sentence for some crimes.
 Military commissions may also be established in the field in time of war to expeditiously try and sentence enemy military personnel under the UCMJ for certain offenses.
 Controversially, the Military Commissions Act of 2009 allows military commissions to try and sentence alien unprivileged enemy belligerent[s] accused of having engaged in or purposefully and materially support[ed] hostilities against the United States or its allies, without the benefit of some UCMJ protections.
 In a military commission trial, the death penalty may only be imposed in case of a unanimous verdict and sentencing decision.